drawwithcode/2022-group-project-group05/README.md

     console.log(waiting)
 }
 ```
-When the match is made, the people have to start sending messages touching the heart button, that will result in a sound in the other person's device.
-The two people will have then to find one another physically, so the connection between the two is completed resulting in the artwork.
-This is how the matching system works: <br>

 ## output and happy endings
 At the end of the experience it would be possible to see the heart that you and your parter generated, and to have access to the gallery that collects everyone's matches.
 The user can either decide to visualize the gallery, made with a Firebase real time database, or go back to the experience and find another match.